Cruising (film): Legacy

+Despite the initial controversy upon release, the film has developed a cult following in the decades since.

 Mapplethorpe

 Photographer Robert Mapplethorpe's initial interest in the Black male form was inspired by the interrogation scene in Cruising (in addition to films like Mandingo), in which an unknown black character, wearing only a jockstrap and cowboy hat, enters the interrogation room and slaps the protagonist across the face.

 Home media

 A deluxe collector's edition DVD was released in 2007 and 2008 by Warner Home Video.
 The release is not a director's cut, but does include some scenes that are not seen in the original VHS release, as well as additional visual effects added by Friedkin.

 Friedkin did a director's commentary track for the DVD.
 This version does not have the disclaimer at the beginning stating that Cruising depicts a gay S&M subculture and is not representative of mainstream gay life.
 The DVD includes two bonus features titled "The History of Cruising" and "Exorcising Cruising", the latter about the controversy that the film provoked during principal photography, and after it was released.
 A special edition Blu-ray, with a restored print of the film, was released by Arrow on August 20, 2019.
 It has similar bonus features.
 In 2025, Arrow Video released the film on 4K Ultra HD Blu-ray, featuring a new restoration of the theatrical version of the film, alongside hours of brand new and previously unseen bonus features.